Influence of Caste System in Clothing – Ancient India

 - Kambla – Blanket

 Over centuries, Vedic nomads gradually expand their territory over Gangetic plains and the river Ganga thereafter emerges as an important deity in Brahminical rituals.
 By the late Vedic period, Brahminical kingdoms control a significant portion of Northern India.
 Mahajanapadas arise from late Rigvedic kingdoms by 600-500 BCE.
-Some renowned Brahmin kingdoms of Iron Age era included Nanda Empire, Magadha, Pauravas, and Taxila.
-Brahminical migrations towards Deccan plateau in this period marks the beginning of Sanskritisation of India.
+Some renowned Brahmin kingdoms in this period of Sanskritisation of India included Nanda Empire, Magadha, Pauravas, and Taxila.
 The later Vedic literature refers to the three broad divisions – Brahmavarta or Aryavarta, Madhyadesha (central & Deccan), and Dakshinapatha (Southern).
-Post-Vedic literature the Aitereya Brahmana and Jaiminiya upanishad Brahmana refer to Vidharba, leading to the belief that it’s the first known Indo-Aryan province in South of Vindhya mountains.
-The aborigine people living in the Deccan have been referred to as Asuras and the Rakshasas in the Brahminical epic literature.
+Post-Vedic literature the Aitereya Brahmana and Jaiminiya Upanishad Brahmana refer to Vidharba, leading to the belief that it’s the first known Indo-Aryan province in South of Vindhya mountains.
 Ramayana mentions Dandakaranya, indicating the Southern region of Vindhyas, as a home to many deadly creatures and demons.
 The migrations and settlements of Brahmins towards eastern and southern parts of India also leads to mixture of various races – Indo-Aryans, Indo-Dravidians, Pre-Dravidas of Negrito and proto-Austroloids origins, Austro-Asiatic, and Sino-Tibetians.
-This racial mix meant, it was no longer universal that an upper caste individual is of Arya Varna or the case of lower caste individual being of Dasyu Varna.
+Mahajanapadas consisting of sixteen ancient Indian Republics including Nandas, Magadha, Pauravas, and Taxila emerge as the important Iron Age kingdoms of Northern India by 600-500 BCE.